Bill Nettles: Political career

 During the 2008 South Carolina Democratic primary, Nettles led the legal team for Barack Obama's campaign in the state.
 After the resignation of U.S. Attorney Walt Wilkins, Obama appointed Nettles the U.S. Attorney for the District of South Carolina.
 The U.S. Senate confirmed the nomination unanimously.

 Nettles took office in 2010.
 As U.S. attorney, he focused his office's prosecution efforts on public corruption, white-collar crime, and cases under the federal False Claims Act.
 He added five attorneys to the civil litigation staff, and, throughout his time in office, South Carolina was among the leading districts for financial recovery from false claims.
 His office pursued federal corruption charges against Lexington County Sheriff Jimmy Metts, the longest-serving sheriff in South Carolina history, with Metts ultimately pleading guilty to conspiracy to harbor illegal immigrants.

 He also placed less emphasis on drug crime prosecutions and convictions.
 Nettles collaborated with community leaders in North Charleston to launch the Stop and Take a New Direction (STAND) program, an initiative that allowed a select number of street-level drug dealers facing federal narcotics charges to avoid prison in exchange for participating in a rehabilitation program.
 Attorney General Eric Holder and other federal and state law enforcement officials applauded the program, which Nettles brought to two other cities in South Carolina.
 He also launched the South Carolina Alliance for Drug Endangered Children, which provides support and health and safety services to children whose parents are arrested on drug charges.

+During his tenure as U.S. Attorney, Nettles settled several major cases.
+In 2012, Nettles was involved in a mortgage fraud whistleblower case that resulted in multimillion-dollar settlements.
+In 2013, he was involved in a $24.9 million settlement with Amgen Inc. over allegations that the company improperly used charitable foundations to cover Medicare copays for its drugs.
+In 2015, he oversaw a $48.5 million settlement with Health Diagnostics Laboratory Inc. and Singulex Inc., both accused of paying kickbacks to physicians and patient recruiters.
+In 2016, he announced a $34.8 million settlement with Respironics, Inc. to resolve allegations that the company provided illegal incentives to suppliers of sleep apnea masks.

 Nettles resigned from the U.S. Attorney's office in 2016.